GabeScott/standard-works-vault/General Conference/2012 October - Of Regrets and Resolutions.md

 There is nothing mysterious about the principles of the gospel.
 We have studied them in the scriptures, we have discussed them in Sunday School, and we have heard them from the pulpit many times.
 These divine principles and values are straightforward and clear; they are beautiful, profound, and powerful; and they can definitely help us to avoid future regrets.

+## I Wish I Had Spent More Time with the People I Love

 Perhaps the most universal regret dying patients expressed was that they wished they had spent more time with the people they love.

-Men in particular sang this universal lament: they “deeply regretted spending so much of their lives on the [daily] treadmill of ... work.”3 Many had lost out on choice memories that come from spending time with family and friends.
+Men in particular sang this universal lament: they “deeply regretted spending so much of their lives on the \[daily\] treadmill of … work.”[^3] Many had lost out on choice memories that come from spending time with family and friends.
 They missed developing a deep connection with those who meant the most to them.

 Isn’t it true that we often get so busy?
 And, sad to say, we even wear our busyness as a badge of honor, as though being busy, by itself, was an accomplishment or sign of a superior life.